joostiphone/Z390-Hackintosh-Joost/README.md

 ![alt test](/Pictures/Z390info2.png)
 ![alt test](Pictures/HackintoshJoost.png)

-# Latest Changes in uploaded EFI:
-(Item 0 is the oldest):

-0. Installed my system succesfully
-    1. Updated succesfully to Supplemental Update for 10.15.4
-    2. Updated Kexts
-    3. Updated to Clover R5112
-    4. Updated Kexts and update to Clover R5113
-    5. a.
-Updated to Clover R5114
-       b.
-Updated SSDT to go with the onboard Bluetooth chip, as per Kext in development: https://github.com/zxystd/IntelBluetoothFirmware/releases/
-    6. NOTE: Switched from the Fenvi card to the onboard WiFi & Bluetooth module using (beta) kext (itlwm.kext) and physically removed the Fenvi card from my PC.
-This is a test, but if you use the Fenvi card, I think it still works.
-So feel free to use what you want.
-See below references site to use the Kext option.
-    7. Updated Kexts and update to Clover R5119 and update to 10.15.6 (19G73)
-    7a.
-16-7-2020 12h48 Z390 10.15.6 R5119 NoSN.zip
-8. Fully migrated from Clover to OpenCore.
-This build won't support Clover anymore.
-See below information for track changes on my Big Sur system.

 # PC specifications:
 - OS's installed: Big Sur dualbooted with Windows 10 Pro
 - PC Case: Fractal Design Define R6 USB-C TG